 Days 4 & 5 — Karongwe Private Game Reserve

 Continue to Karongwe Private Game Reserve for two days of morning and evening safaris.
-Meet with a researcher from the Endangered Wildlife Trust's Carnivore Conservation Programme, a project headed by National Geographic grantee Kelly Marnewick.
-A member of Kelly’s team will tell us about their ongoing field research and join us on one of our game drives.
+Meet with a researcher from the Endangered Wildlife Trust's Cheetah Metapopulation Project, a project managed by National Geographic grantee Vincent van der Merwe.
+A member of Vincent’s team will tell us about their ongoing field research and join us on one of our game drives.
 (2B, 1L, 2D)

 Day 6 — Johannesburg

 After one last game drive, head back to the city.
 This evening, enjoy a home-cooked dinner at our guesthouse.
 (1B, 1D)